Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

 Warmth

-Taking a warm shower or putting a warm moist facecloth (warm compress) on your breasts before expressing can help.
+It may help to take a warm shower or put a moist, warm face cloth (compress) on your breasts before expressing.

 Massage your breasts

 Massage your breasts before and during expressing.
-You can massage your breasts while in the shower if you wish.
+You can massage your breasts while in the shower.

-Gently rolling your nipple between your fingers encourages the release of hormones and helps get your milk flowing.
+Gently rolling your nipple between your fingers helps the release of hormones and gets your milk flowing.

 Expressing milk by hand